durrantlab/subpex/README.md

 11. If errors occur, check the `./job_logs` directory.
 If there is no `./job_logs` directory, that alone causes it to fail.
-12. Modify the `runseg.sh`
-    - link necessary files to restart the simulation. (check lines 79-88)
-    - link all parent auxdata files as parent_AUXDATA.txt (check lines 59-64)
-    - make sure the random seed number gets added to the configuration file (comment out the one you are not using). (check lines 66-72)
-    - make sure the way to call the MD engine is correct. (check lines 92-100)
-    - make sure to call the correct trajectory file for the pcoord.py script.
-      (check lines 110-112)
-    - make sure you copy all the auxdata files to the WESTPA variables. (check lines 114-119)
 13. Modify the MD configuration file in reference (check names and other parameters)
     - Make sure the number of frames corresponds to pcoordlength minus one